Connoisseur is joining forces with not-for-profit WildArk to help protect Australia’s iconic koala from extinction.

 As an Australian brand, produced locally in Australia, Connoisseur is proud to be supporting WildArk’s mission to protect koalas not only for their sake, but for the sake of our own future generations.

 Donate to the Connoisseur Koala Rewilding project HERE

 Our first project with WildArk took place in the Nakanai Mountains in remote Papua New Guinea.
 The Tuke village is situated on the island’s central-eastern interior, surrounded by 42,000 acres of pristine virgin rainforest known as Tuke Rainforest Conservancy.
 The area boasts an extraordinary amount of biodiversity, with many species new to science.
 The Tuke village is a relatively small community that practises a hunter-gatherer lifestyle and has maintained its traditional culture and way-of-life for thousands of years but is facing exploitation by illegal loggers who clearing enormous tracts of forest around the island.

-The Connoisseur Rainforest Project will sponsor the education of all secondary school children living in Tuke Village in 2021.
-We will also fund new desks and chairs for the village school, and build permanent housing for the school teacher in the village.
-To date, the town has been unable to keep a permanent teacher due to the lack of infrastructure available.
+The Connoisseur Rainforest Project sponsored the education of secondary school children living in Tuke Village in 2021.
+We also funded new desks and chairs for the village school, and built permanent housing for the school teacher in the village.

 The Connoisseur Rainforest Project aims to ensure the Tuke community is engaged and benefits from protecting their rainforest.
 WildArk is working on a long-term plan to ensure the community can sustainably maintain their way of life and not fall victim to short-term compensation from loggers.